isomerpages/moe-fairfieldsec/_others/Information for Sec 1 2022/Secondary 1 Orientation.md

 ---
 ### Secondary 1 Orientation

-To welcome our new Secondary 1 students, the Secondary 1 Orientation programme will be held on **2 ,3 and 4 January 2024**.
+To welcome our new Secondary 1 students, the Secondary 1 Orientation programme will be held on&nbsp;**2 ,3 and 4 January 2024**.

-Please note the following **dismissal times** for the Orientation Programme.
+Please note the following&nbsp;**dismissal times**&nbsp;for the Orientation Programme.

 | Date | Day | Dismissal Time | Attire |
 |---|---|---|---|